 “Cmd + C” would no longer trigger copy, and “Cmd + R” would no longer allow us to rename tracks.

-Unfortunately, there is no way to add keybindings for Ableton Live in Windows unless you are using a third-party program that adds this function.
+Unfortunately, there is no way to add keybindings for Ableton Live in Windows unless you use a third-party program that adds this function.

 Default Key Mapping

-Ableton comes with almost every menu selection mapped to a key command by default.
+Ableton has almost every menu selection mapped to a key command by default.